noefp/easy_gdb/README.md

 Go into the easyGDB_docker folder

-    cd easyGDB_docker
+    cd easyGDB_docker/src

+Clone the easy_gdb repository

+    git clone https://github.com/noefp/easy_gdb.git

 Then, build the container (inside the easyGDB_docker folder; Docker Desktop should be started):

-    docker-compose build
+    docker compose build

 Start the container using the Docker desktop application, or use the terminal, in the easyGDB_docker folder, to run:

-    docker-compose up -d
+    docker compose up -d

 The flag -d (--detach) allows to detach the docker in the terminal.
-It is necessary to start the container (it can be done using the terminal or the Desktop application) everytime you want to access the genomic portal, using `docker-compose start`.
-You can stop it with `docker-compose stop`. `docker_compose ps` will let you know which containers are running (The Docker Desktop application allows to start and stop the easyGDB container using a user-friendly graphical interface).
+It is necessary to start the container (it can be done using the terminal or the Desktop application) everytime you want to access the genomic portal, using `docker compose start`.
+You can stop it with `docker compose stop`. `docker_compose ps` will let you know which containers are running (The Docker Desktop application allows to start and stop the easyGDB container using a user-friendly graphical interface).

-Inside the Docker container, EasyGDB is installed at `/var/www/html/` and we can find and modify the genomics portal data in our file system at `easyGDB_docker/src/`.

-Now, we will clone the EasyGDB code in the Docker container.
-Open a terminal inside the easy_gdb Docker container using the Docker desktop application or running the next command in the system terminal at the easyGDB_docker folder:

-    docker-compose exec easy_gdb /bin/bash

-Clone the easy_GBD code from Github:

-    git clone https://github.com/noefp/easy_gdb.git

-Now, we will create the configuration and example folder structure.
-Still inside the easy_gdb Docker container terminal, go to the install folder inside easy_gdb (`easy_gdb/install/`) :

-    cd easy_gdb/install/

-and run the `setup.sh` script:

-    bash setup.sh

-When running the EasyGDB setup, if you choose to install JBrowse Perl prerequisites, it might take some minutes.
-Please be patient.
-It is needed if you want to include a genome browser in your genomics portal.

-When the setup finishes, this should create some folders, subfolders and files at the same level as easy_gdb.
-You can take a look using your file browser at `src` or in the terminal (inside the Docker container) using the command:

-    ls -lh /var/www/html

 You should be able to see the folders `annotations`, `apache`, `blast_dbs`, `db_example_annotations`, `downloads`, `easy_gdb`, `egdb_files`, `expression_data`, `jbrowse`, `jbrowse_example_data`, `lookup`, `passport`, `private_expression_data` and `vcf`.
 Inside these folders there are some example templates to help you customize your own genomics web portal.

-If you are using the Docker terminal, now you can exit it by typing `exit` in the opened terminal.

 At this moment all the features of easy_gdb should be already available.
 In a web browser (Chrome, Firefox, etc.) go to: `localhost:8000/easy_gdb/`.
 You should be able to see an example of EasyGDB running.